malexsmith/3700_Assignment_2_NMDS/README.md

 df$Region = metadata2$Region
 df$Site = metadata2$Site

-## Now we'll plot this as a box-plot using ggplot2
+## Now we'll plot this as a box-plot using ggplot2.
+(Make sure to add you name to the title!
+Find title below and insert your name inbetween the quotes).

 g=ggplot(df, aes(x=Region, y=richness, fill=Region)) +
   geom_boxplot(alpha=1, show.legend = T)